 - Remove from the oven and very carefully turn the pancake out onto a large plate.
 To do this use oven gloves or a dish towel to protect your hands and place a plate over the top of the pan, carefully invert the pan over the plate and the pancake should slip out easily.

-- Slice into portions and top with vegan butter and maple syrup.
+- Slice into portions and top with vegan butter and maple syrup or other toppings of choice.

 - Simply omit the vegan butter and use an extra ¼ cup of milk instead.
 The texture will not be as good as when made with oil.